Income Tax – Background:

 Let’s examine the 60% tax claim:

 - The Gross Domestic Product is also the Gross Domestic Income, namely, the total income received by all sectors of an economy within a nation.
 It includes the sum of all wages, profits & etc see Gross Domestic Income.
 According to the CIA World Fact Book, South Africa’s GDP/GDI in 2011 was said to be $554.6 billion at R7.164 = $1 = R3.973 trillion.
-The revised National Expenditure for 2011/12 was R0.895 trillion, so that doesn’t stack up to 60%, probably because taxable amounts are net amounts and not the same as the GDP/GDI and worse still, the national expenditure is more than the state’s revenue.
+The revised National Expenditure for 2011/12 was R0.895 trillion, so that doesn’t stack up to 60% probably because the 60% applies to the higher income earners and not the average income earners.

 - A more promising approach is to compare state income derived from taxes and from other sources.
 In 2009 SA revenue from other sources was 43.3% and from tax sources 56.7% (see Tax Base in South Africa).
 Assuming that whatever the state receives must come out of taxpayers pockets, it would be fair to say that on average the tax paid by a taxpayer is actually 176.4% of the direct taxes paid, so, someone paying direct taxes of say 35% of income actually pays 61.74% of his income in direct and indirect taxes together, assuming an equal spread of indirect taxes across all tax payers.
 The reality is that there is probably a quite unequal spread with the burden being born by the top 10% of income earners who, by the above logic, probably pay a lot more than 61.74% of taxable income.
 In fact, also in 2009, 9.4% of assessed taxpayers contributed 54.6% of all assessed income tax (see Tax Base in South Africa) .